Welcome

 What is the relevant law?
 What choices do we have?

-1. German law: If both parents are German citizens, German law is applicable for the name of your child.
+1. If the child is born as a German citizen, German law automatically applies to the name.
+A name declaration is required when the parents hold joint custody at birth and carry no joint name in marriage.
 You may either choose the father’s or the mother’s name.
-In case of children born in wedlock, the choice will automatically apply to younger siblings.
+In case of children born in wedlock, the chosen name will automatically apply to younger siblings.

-2. Foreign law: If one parent has a foreign citizenship, for example if he/she is South African, you may choose to apply foreign law to the name of your child.
-Choosing for example South African law is advisable if your child shall have a name not permissible according to German law.
-The choice does not have any bearing on siblings, separate name declarations must be made for each child.
+2. Foreign law can be applied for applicants with multiple citizenships: If the child holds more than once citizenship, for example if he/she is South African, you may choose to apply foreign law to the name of your child.
+Choosing South African law is advisable if your child shall have a name not permissible under German law.
+The choice does not have any bearing on siblings, separate name declarations must be filed for each child.

 How to go about it?